Resource Management Act 1991

 You could also call this:

-The Minister of Conservation can tell regional councils what to do about certain activities in the coastal marine area.
-They can do this even if there’s no regional coastal plan yet.
+The Minister of Conservation can tell a regional council what to do about certain activities in the coastal area.
+You need to know that the Minister can direct the council to treat some activities as restricted, even if there is no regional coastal plan in place.
+The Minister's direction can be about changing the regional coastal plan to say what activities are restricted.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.

-Next up: 373: Existing district and maritime schemes to become district plans
+373: Existing district and maritime schemes to become district plans, or

 Transitional regional coastal plans